San Antonio Birth Injury Attorney

 There are many circumstances in which birthing errors can result in serious and permanent brain damage to a baby.
 Most often, these injuries will be the result of a lack of oxygen to the baby during delivery, varying types of head trauma during delivery (usually due to improper use of vacuum extractors, forceps, and other delivery instruments), or an undiagnosed or untreated infection of the mother or baby during pregnancy.
 Many of these injuries will prove fatal to the child, and those that do not will often require a lifetime of treatment and special care.
 Common problems associated with brain injury during birth include:

 Cerebral palsy is a disorder of movement, muscle tone or posture often caused by injury to the brain during or before birth.
-A serious of tests are needed to properly diagnose cerebral palsy, which typically includes brain scans, electroencephalograms, vision and hearing tests, and blood tests.
+A series of tests are needed to properly diagnose cerebral palsy, which typically consists of brain scans, electroencephalograms, vision and hearing tests,and blood tests.

 - Spastic cerebral palsy – Accounting for about 80% of all cerebral palsy cases, spastic cerebral palsy is characterized by stiffness and difficulty moving, due to tightness in one or more muscle groups.
 Patients with this type of cerebral palsy have a hard time moving from one position to another and have difficulty holding onto and letting go of objects.